 - Thank you for the “great cloud of witnesses” that surrounds _____.
 Remind him to “lay aside every weight, and sin, which clings so closely.”
 Empower him to “run with endurance the race” set before him “looking to Jesus, the founder and perfecter of our faith.”
 (Hebrews 12:1)

-FOR HIS FEET, I PRAY:
+FOR HIS FEET, THIS IS MY PRAYER:

 - When my husband feels weighted by cares that are dragging him down, please draw him up from that messy, difficult place.
 “Set” his feet upon a secure place —with Jesus as his “rock.”
 With Your empowering he will no longer be shaken or feel insecure.
 (Psalm 40:2)